 Audit your Environmental Health and Safety Processes and Practices

-You need to make sure that your health and safety policies and processes are fit for purpose.
-The most effective way to do that is through comprehensive auditing and rigorous, tracked corrective actions & measurements.
+You need to make sure that your health and safety policies and processes are fit for your purpose.
+The most effective way to do that is through comprehensive auditing and rigorously tracking corrective actions & measurements.

 Use an independent auditor to identify potential issues with EHS, and create actions on stakeholders and teams to resolve gaps.
 Track actions through to completion and ensure proper accountability and traceability throughout.